iamngoni/handy_extensions/README.md

 <img src="https://img.shields.io/github/last-commit/iamngoni/handy_extensions">
 <img src="https://img.shields.io/twitter/url?label=iamngoni_&style=social&url=https%3A%2F%2Ftwitter.com%2Fiamngoni_">

-Handy Extension is just a simple library with extensions to the core libraries to make them more handy and quicker to use.
+Handy Extension is a comprehensive library with extensions to Dart's core types and Flutter's BuildContext to make development more efficient and code more readable.

 > I don't know how "deadly" this is but I just use it anyway.